 Canadian Federal Ager cies Roles and Responsibilities Immediate Notice / Verbal Re port Subsequent Reporting Transportation Safety Board of Canada (TSB) TSB operates a 24/7 emergency hotline.
-They investigate and provide support to partner agencies such as CER and Transport Canada during air, marine, pipeline, and rail transportation incidents. the step the OER Informa compan TSB reporting hotline as soon as possible after discovery of s indicated in Section CER Immediate Notice / Verbal Repor S as well as by telephone. tion required by the TSB is separately identified in the OERS y to ensure the information required by the TSB is entered imeline.
-OERS will automatically forward this information to t.
-Information must be entered.
-It is the responsibility of the into OERS in accordance with as soon as it becomes available and no later than 30 days after the occurrence.
+They investigate and provide support to partner agencies such as CER and Transport Canada during air, marine, pipeline, and rail transportation incidents. the step the OER Informa compan Call the TSB reporting hotline as soon as possible after discovery of a reportable occurrence.
+Follow he steps indicated in Section CER Immediate Notice / Verbal Report.
+Information must be entered in he OERS as well as by telephone.
+Information required by the TSB is separately identified in the OERS.
+It is the responsibility of the ompany to ensure the information required by the TSB is entered into OERS in accordance with their to-day timeline.
 Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving flammable liquids (>450L).
 Transport Canada CANUTEC In the e vent of an emergency involving dangerous goods, call CAN UTEC at 1-888-CAN-UTEC (22 6-8832), 613-996-6666 or 666 on a cellular phone.
 CANUTEC is the Canadian Transport Emergency Centre operated by the Transportation of Dangerous Goods (TDG) Directorate of Transport Canada.
 The Directorate's overall mandate is to promote public safety in the transportation of dangerous goods by all modes.
 CANUTEC staff do not go to the site of an incident, however, should on-site assistance be required, CANUTEC can assist in the activation of industry emergency response plans.
-CANUTEC may also provide communication links with the appropriate industry, government or medical specialists.
-A person sustaining injuries that required immediate medical treatment; An evacuation of people or their shelter in place; The closure of a facility used in loading or unloading of dangerous goods; Responders are encouraged to review the Emergency Response Class Description Packing Group or Category Quantity Guidebook 2016 (available online).
+CANUTEC may also provide communication links with the appropriate industry, government or medical specialists. • TI • A • A • TI • TI • TI ne death of a person; person sustaining injuries that required immediate medica n evacuation of people or their shelter in place; ne closure of a facility used in loading or unloading of dange ne closure of a road, a main railway or a main waterway; ne means of containment has been damaged to the extent ne center sill or stub of a tank car is broken or there is a cra I treatment; erous goods; that its integrity is compromis ck in the metal equal to or gre Responders are encouraged to review the Emergency Response Class Description Packing Group or Category Quantity Guidebook 2016 (available online).
 1 Explosives II Any quantity 2 Gases: Compressed, deeply refrigerated, liquefied or dissolved under pressure Not applicable Any quantity 3 Flammable and combustible liquids l or II Any quantity 4 Flammable solids III 30 L or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 7 Poisonous (toxic) and infectious substances Nuclear substances that are radio active Not applicable A level of ionizing radiation greater than the level established in section 39 of the "Packing and Transport of Nuclear Substances Regulation, 2015" 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without packing group 30 L or 30 kg A follow ister within 30 days after the clude in the report, report distribution, and manner of submission. day on which the initial report was made.
 Refer to Part 8 of the TDG Reporting Requirements of submission.